Understanding the NFPA Emergency Exit Door Requirements - Inspect Point

 Doors must swing in the direction of exit when:

-While swinging, the door should leave available at least half of the required width of a corridor/hallway/etc for use.
+While swinging, the door should leave available at least half of the required width of a corridor, hallway, or other pathway for use.

 NFPA Emergency Exit Door Requirements for Locks